IgoVeyner/central_park_zoo/README.md

 The app is available as open source under the terms of the MIT License. https://opensource.org/licenses/MIT

 ## Code of Conduct
-Everyone interacting in the JoyStick project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Central Park Zoo project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

 Ruby version: 5.2.4.4